 The best way to think about the cost from the equity perspective is it should be in the context of a blended cost between the senior and subordinated loan.

 Some of the reasons investors might look to borrow mezzanine debt include:

-- Minimise equity capital required – this could enable investor to stretch to acquire the asset or capital is being tied up elsewhere when the investment opportunity arose
+- Minimizing equity capital required could enable the investor to stretch to acquire the asset or capital is being tied up elsewhere when the investment opportunity arose.

-- Leverage equity return – since there is more debt in the capital structure naturally the return on the equity is higher but with greater risk
+- Leverage equity return – since there is more debt in the capital structure, the return on the equity is higher but with greater risk.

-- Attractive Cost vs opportunity cost – even if mezz is high single digit or low double digit returns depending on the risk profile of the real estate investment it could still be cheaper than equity
+- Attractive Cost vs opportunity cost – even if Mezz is high single-digit or low double-digit returns depending on the real estate investment risk profile, it could still be cheaper than equity.